zhangjinyangnwpu/UKL/readme.md

 Each training batch contains a part of labeled samples associated with true label and unlabeled samples assiciated with cluster label.

-Loss function is a standred entropy, we add the three parts losses directly.
+Loss function is a standred crossentropy, we add the three parts losses directly.

 We implement our algorithm in ubuntu16.04 with python3.5, the requirement packages as following: